kmoppel/acid-tools/README.md

 ## niceupdate

-A script for performing bigger data updates in a safe, controlled and visual (progress bars) manner by chunking the workload and by reading load/xlog feedback from the DB host.
+A script for performing bigger data updates in a safe, controlled and observable (progress indication) manner by chunking the workload and by reading load/xlog feedback from the DB host.
 Databases, update commands and chunk sizes are configurable via a yaml file (see --help).
+More information on tool's [Wiki page] (https://github.com/zalando/acid-tools/wiki/Niceupdate).

 ## pg_loggrep